Tashuuuu/html-portfolio/README.md

 # html-portfolio
-This website is only HTML website which contains some basic projects.
+This website is only an HTML website that contains some basic projects.